Liesando/CoEditor/README.md

 Client can create a new document or open an existing one.
 When document is loaded into the text area client is able to edit it as he wants.

-The lifecycle of client-side code is quite simple:
+The lifecycle of client-side code is quite straight-forward:
 * periodically check if there are any modifications to the document

   if they are then push the changes to the server